 Geilenkirchen Germany 52511

 Once you have in-processed at the orderly room, you will come to the Airman and Family Readiness Center to sign up for the monthly Newcomers’ program.
 If you are in your first term, you will also meet with the personal financial manager.
 While at the A&FRC, you will be given a tour of the facility, including the Loan Locker and the family and computer resource rooms that are available to make your transition easier.

-Commander's Welcome – The Commander’s Welcome is held on select Wednesdays and Thursdays each month and is held at the A&FRC.
+Commander's Welcome – The Commander’s Welcome is held on select Thursdays each month and is held at the A&FRC.
 The program's focus is on practical information for moving into the Geilenkirchen Tri-Border community, German customs and courtesies, how to sort your trash and how to set up your utilities.
 The program will introduce you to many American unit commanders and representatives of offices that provide services to Americans stationed at Geilenkirchen.
 The medical group provides a mandatory Medical Right Start in the afternoon of the Commander's Welcome day.

 Beyond the Gate -- The A&FRC offers walking tours, as well as periodic trips to nearby events, cities and markets to help you orient yourself in the Tri-Border area.

 The Loan Locker -- Items are provided for families on permanent change of station orders while they await the arrival of their household goods or are waiting to PCS to their next duty station.
-Such items include pots and pans, dish packs, booster seats, strollers, irons and boards, small kitchen appliances, televisions, fans, alarm clocks, extension cords and transformers.
+Such items include pots and pans, dish packs, irons and boards, small kitchen appliances, fans, extension cords and transformers.
 No linens or pillows are available.